coderefinery/train-the-trainer/content/obs.md

 ## What is OBS?

 - Formally "OBS Studio"
+- Most commonly known as a livestreaming application.
+- Open source, free.
-- Cross-platform, easy to use screencasting and streaming app.
+- Cross-platform, easy to use screencasting and streaming application.
 - Real-time video mixer.

 ## OBS user interface

+- We'll click through each view.
 - What does each view do?
-- Let's click through the buttons
+- Let's click through the buttons.
-- Let's see the important config options
+- Let's see the important config options.

 ## OBS during a course

-- What management is needed
+- What management is needed.
-- The control panel
+- The control panel.
+- Audio.
+- Adjusting windows and so on.

 ## Hardware requirements

+- Reasonably powerful broadcast computer
+  - CodeRefinerys streaming computer is 8 CPU AMD, 64GB memory
+  - That is way overkill: a powerful laptop can probably do this.
+- Large second monitor for laying out the windows you capture
+- Stable internet connection (wired preferable)
+  - CodeRefinery's broadcast is the slowest purchasable: 100 Mbit down / 25Mbit up

+## Q&A

+We'll answer audience questions.

 ## See also